liufffan/docs/v2.2/build-a-python-app-with-cockroachdb-sqlalchemy.md

 ## Step 3.
 Run the Python code

-The following code uses the [SQLAlchemy ORM](https://docs.sqlalchemy.org/en/latest/) to map Python objects and methods to SQL operations.
+The code below uses the [SQLAlchemy ORM](https://docs.sqlalchemy.org/en/latest/) to map Python objects and methods to SQL operations.
+Specifically, it:

-Specifically, `Base.metadata.create_all(engine)` creates an `accounts` table based on the Account class, `session.add_all([Account(),...
-])` inserts rows into the table, and `session.query(Account)` selects from the table so that balances can be printed.
+1. Read in existing account IDs (if any) from the "bank" database.
+2. Create additional accounts with randomly generated IDs.
+Then, add a randomly generated amount of money to each new account.
+3. Choose two accounts at random from the list of accounts and take half of the money from the first and deposit it into the second.

+You can run this script as many times as you want; on each run, it will create some new accounts and shuffle some money around between accounts.
+(This is why Step 1 needs to check for existing account IDs to avoid collisions.)

+It does all of the above using the recommended practices for using SQLAlchemy with the CockroachDB dialect, which are listed below:

+- **DO** use the [`cockroachdb.sqlalchemy.run_transaction`](https://github.com/cockroachdb/cockroachdb-python/blob/master/cockroachdb/sqlalchemy/transaction.py) method defined by the dialect, which abstracts the details of [transaction retries](transactions.html#transaction-retries) away from you having to care about them (too much).
+Note that there are more frequent retries in CockroachDB than in databases that do not offer the ANSI [SERIALIZABLE](XXX) isolation level.
+This is because XXX

+- **DO** follow the recommendation of the [SQLAlchemy FAQs](https://docs.sqlalchemy.org/en/latest/orm/session_basics.html#session-frequently-asked-questions), which affirm the previous point by stating (among other things) that
+    > As a general rule, the application should manage the lifecycle of the session externally to functions that deal with specific data.
+This is a fundamental separation of concerns which keeps data-specific operations agnostic of the context in which they access and manipulate that data ... keep the lifecycle of the session (and usually the transaction) separate and external

+- **DON'T** do any explicit munging of the transaction state inside the callback function passed to `run_transaction`

+- **DON'T** make calls to [`Session.flush()`][session.flush] inside `run_transaction`.
+This does not work as expected with CockroachDB because CockroachDB does not support nested transactions (subtransactions) or named savepoints (see [known limitations](known-limitations.html)), both of which are necessary for `Session.flush()` to work properly.
+If `Session.flush()` encounters an error and aborts, it will try to rollback, which will not be allowed by CockroachDB and result in an error message that looks like the following:

+    ~~~
+    sqlalchemy.orm.exc.DetachedInstanceError: Instance <FooModel at 0x12345678> is not bound to a Session; attribute refresh operation cannot proceed (Background on this error at: http://sqlalche.me/e/bhk3)
+    ~~~

+- **DO** prefer to use the query-builder side of SQLAlchemy over the Session/ORM side if at all possible.
+There is a lot of hairy magic in Sessions that will make debugging your interactions with CockroachDB harder than if you build queries and pass them to [`Engine.execute()`](XXX), for example.
+Of course, this may not be possible, in which case your application code should work as expected provided you follow the guidance given here.
+This will provide the added benefit of keeping your application code portable across different databases.
+For example, the sample code given on this page works identically when run against Postgres.

+- XXX something something txn too large errors

 {{site.data.alerts.callout_info}}
-Use of the [`cockroachdb-python` package](https://github.com/cockroachdb/cockroachdb-python") is triggered by the `cockroachdb://` prefix in the engine URL shown below.
-Using `postgres://` to connect to your CockroachDB cluster will not work.
+Use the `cockroachdb://` prefix in the URL passed to [`sqlalchemy.create_engine()`](XXX) to cause the [`cockroachdb-python` dialect](https://github.com/cockroachdb/cockroachdb-python") to be used.
+Using the `postgres://` URL prefix to connect to your CockroachDB cluster will not work.
 {{site.data.alerts.end}}

-Copy the code or
+Copy the code from below or
-<a href="https://raw.githubusercontent.com/cockroachdb/docs/master/_includes/v2.2/app/sqlalchemy-basic-sample.py" download>download it directly</a>.
+<a href="https://raw.githubusercontent.com/cockroachdb/docs/master/_includes/v2.2/app/sqlalchemy-basic-sample.py">download it directly</a>.

-The script below does a number of things.
-At a high level, it:

-1. Reads the existing account IDs.
-2. Creates a number of accounts with random IDs and adds a randomly generated amount of money to each account.
-(Step #1 was necessary to avoid collisions during the account creation in this step.)
-3. Chooses two accounts at random from the list of accounts and takes half of the money from the first, and deposits it into the second.

-It does all of the above using the recommended practices for using SQLAlchemy with the CockroachDB dialect's driver, which are (but are not limited to):

-- DO use the `run_transaction` interface defined by the driver, which abstracts the details of [transaction retries](XXX) away from you having to care about them, but which are more frequent than in some other database for reasons which are described below.
-- DON'T do any explicit munging of the transaction state inside the callback function passed to `run_transaction` - this includes calls to [`Session.flush`](XXX), which does not work as expected with CockroachDB because CockroachDB does not support nested transactions (subtransactions) or named savepoints, both of which are necessary for the `flush()` method to work properly.
-- DO follow the recommendation of the [SQLAlchemy FAQs](https://docs.sqlalchemy.org/en/latest/orm/session_basics.html#session-frequently-asked-questions), which affirm the previous point by stating (among other things) that
-> As a general rule, the application should manage the lifecycle of the session externally to functions that deal with specific data.
-This is a fundamental separation of concerns which keeps data-specific operations agnostic of the context in which they access and manipulate that data.
-> Keep the lifecycle of the session (and usually the transaction) separate and external

 {% include copy-clipboard.html %}
 ~~~ python